84rt/UandMe/README.md

 - The system default color scheme overwrites the toggle setting for dark/light mode.
 - Most of the code (including the prompts) is is in `page.tsx`.
 The code is designed not to be modular for readability, and definitely not becuase I'm lazy.
 - There is no time limit on the recording, the system will keep recording until the user clicks "Stop Recording" (or the recording is stopped by the browser). **This is billing directly to my OpenAI account, please don't abuse this.**

+## List absolutely essential features:
+- make the title of the page dynamically change color
+-